Spontaneous orbital magnetization of mesoscopic dipole dimers: Magnetic order in a model of two interacting paramagnetic nanoparticles

-In order to approach the saturating model of Sec.~\ref{sec:toy}, we have introduced an upper limit $\mathcal{M}_0$ in the integrals over the magnitude of the magnetic moments.
+As discussed in Sec.~\ref{sec:toy}, the existence of a saturation value of the magnetization is expected on physical grounds, and this is why in the above equation we introduced an upper limit $\mathcal{M}_0$ in the integrals over the magnitude of the magnetic moments.
 We assume that the external magnetic field is applied along the $z$-direction and introduce the reduced magnetic moments $\mu_i=\mathcal{M}_i/\mathcal{M}_0$.
-Then, an analytical evaluation is possible for two of the six integrals in Eq.\ \eqref{eq:appz2}, and the partition function $Z_2$ can be expressed as
+Then, an analytical evaluation is possible for two of the six integrals in Eq.~\eqref{eq:appz2}, and the partition function $Z_2$ can be expressed as